 20 fun things to do after a breakup

 - Laugh it off: Laugh at some of the choices you made, including him.
-You were young, naïve and madly in love when you thought that hairstyle looked nice on him or that tucked in t-shirt was oh so cute!
+You were young, naïve and madly in love when you thought that hairstyle looked nice on him or that tucked in a t-shirt was oh so cute!
 Would you seriously consider falling for someone with that fashion sense now?

 - Keep yourself busy and surrounded by friends: Once the grieving period is over, and you have cried your heart out, do not stay alone.
 Loneliness is the stepping stone to depression after a breakup.
 Force yourself out of bed, make plans with friends, take up an extra assignment which you would enjoy doing.
 Do not come back to an empty house early.
 Catch up with all the friends you ignored just so that you have all your extra time with him